hudo/CookieConsent/README.md

 # CookieConsent
 Cookie Consent plugin, as ASP.NET MVC/WebForms plugin and OWIN Middleware
+work in progress, will be released to nuget very soon ...